Motor racing: Kubica puts his chances of F1 comeback at 80-90 percent

-LONDON Polish driver Robert Kubica says his chances of a Formula One comeback have risen to "80 or 90 percent" after a test with Renault at Spain's Valencia circuit last month.
+LONDON (Reuters) - Polish driver Robert Kubica says his chances of a Formula One comeback have risen to "80 or 90 percent" after a test with Renault at Spain's Valencia circuit last month.

 The 32-year-old, the only Pole to win a grand prix, left Formula One in 2011 after a rallying accident that partially severed his forearm.